 From natty knits that'll look just as good with jeans as they will with salopettes to boots that will work for the pavements of London as well as the snow-covered trails in La Plagne, keep scrolling to shop my edit of the chicest après ski style buys that require zero time on the slopes.

 No ski-inspired ensemble would be complete without a puffer jacket.
-Pastel shades feel suitably retro—look for details like shearling, belts and contrasting panels to up the '80s ante.
+Pastel shades feel suitably retro—look for details like velvet timings, belts and contrasting zips to up the '80s ante.

 Nothing says cosy like a pair of mittens.
-My personal preference has to be Urban Outfitters' knitted duo joint by string, but sleek styles like Cos's leather pair will keep your hands warm, even when clutching an ice-cold glass of bubbly.
+My personal preference has to be Rag & Bone's knitted duo joint by string, but playful styles like COS's colour-block pair will also keep your hands warm, even when clutching an ice-cold glass of bubbly.

 Ensure your leggings never ride up your leg and out of your boots by investing in a stirrup pair.
-Go all out with a bright stride, or play it save with an AllSaints black iteration.
+Go all out with khaki strides or play it safe with Fusalp's navy iteration.